ris-public/wd-edit-fork-for-queue/README.md

 # wd-edit-fork-for-queue
 Fork of wikidata-edit for synchronous callbacks.
+This calls Proceed() with timeout of 1s, when the edit is successful.
+Useful for rate limiting.

 =======
 # Wikidata Edit
 Edit [Wikidata](https://wikidata.org) from [NodeJS](https://nodejs.org)